Back to Blog Home

 2. Keap

-Keap client database tool
+Keap client database software

 The system gives your whole team a comprehensive overview of each client for personalized communication that builds loyalty.
 Quick contact tagging then triggers targeted, automated follow-ups to drive retention.